-Looking at my list of goals for this year, I realized I had to prep for some of them.
-Well, that’s a given for the trip I plan to take towards end of the year.
-But for the Vietnamese sandwich that I so much want to replicate at home, I need some pickled carrots and daikon.
+There’s a Vietnamese sandwich that I so much want to replicate at home.
+But before I can assemble it, I need some pickled carrots and daikon.
 And since it looks like it’s a cinch to make, I didn’t even hesitate to get down to work and make a test batch.

 Cutting the carrots and daikon into large matchsticks reminded me of the popular achara (Filipino pickled green papaya) that accompanied every purchase of lechón we made on the way to the beach.
 There aren’t many types of pickles that I eat but having friends from other countries exposed me to different pickled condiments that they enjoy.
 There’s kimchi from Korea (spicy pickled cabbage), gari from Japan (pickled ginger that usually accompanies sushi), preserved lemons from Morroco which is often used in tagines, mango pickle from India, pickled jalapeño from Mexico, pickled herring from Scandinavia and sauerkraut from Germany.